-Around this time, I was watching a documentary about America in the 1800s.
-The documentary included a quick photo of a lakefront parkway filled with old-timey bicycles and riders.
-The narrator briefly mentioned “the Eighteen Nineties Bicycle Craze,” then moved on to other things — things I don’t remember at all because I was busy thinking, How have I never heard about the bicycle craze?!
+Fortunately, from my spot on the sofa, I happened to watch a documentary about the 1800s that included a quick photo of a lakefront parkway filled with old-timey bicycles and riders.
+The narrator briefly mentioned “the 1890s Bicycle Craze,” then moved on to other things — things I don’t remember at all because I was busy thinking: How have I never heard about the bicycle craze?!

 In a flash, I knew exactly what to do with the rest of 2018.
 And thank goodness, because for much of it, I was still very much packed in ice cubes.